equinor/appsec-fundamentals-secret-scanning/admin/readme.md

 - Introduce yourself!
 - Using "raising hands" works well as a tool for progress management.
+- If unsure of the audience, a tip is to use a poll before starting.
+E.g.
+  - Are you familiar with using terminal?
+  - Are you familiar with Docker?
+  - Are you using GitHub Actions?
+  - ...
+- Also using a wordcloud can be beneficial to get insights to your audience
+  - What IDE do you use?
+  - What is your technology stack?
+  - ...
 - For the 3-hour version, we take breaks on the hour (10 and 5 minutes).
 - Collecting feedback using polls or similar can be a good idea.